DivyaGodayal/CoderChef-Kitchen/README.md

       2. Algorithm.
       3. Implementation Details.
 (Optional)
       4. Complexity Analysis.
+6. Once you are done writing the article and the solutions, remember to add the problem to the table on the main README page.
+(Look at the table of contents below).
-6. Once all your changes are done, create a local commit.
+7. Once all your changes are done, create a local commit.

     ```
     git add .
     git commit -am "Added article and solution for <Problem-Name>"
     ```
-7. Push your changes to a separate branch for the problem.
+8. Push your changes to a separate branch for the problem.
 This new branch should be deleted once the PR is merged.

     ```
     git push origin master:<branch_name>
     ```
-8. Raise a Pull Request.
+9. Raise a Pull Request.
+This step is very important.
+For any changes you want to make to the repository, you have to raise a pull request.
 For further reading on how to raise a PR, read [this.](https://help.github.com/articles/creating-a-pull-request/)

 <table>
   <tr>